Contact the CLA Development Office

 B.A. in Cultural Anthropology and Journalism, Wheaton College

-Savannah joined the College of Liberal Arts as Donor Relations Coordinator in March 2016.
+Savannah joined the College of Liberal Arts as Donor Relations Coordinator in March 2016, and began her current role as Assistant Director of Development in December 2017.
 Before joining the CSU community Savannah served as the Leadership Giving Manager for United Way of Larimer County, where she managed their leadership giving programs, including WomenGive, and organized special events.
-She holds a BA in Cultural Anthropology and Journalism from Wheaton College in Massachusetts, where she competed in track and field and cross country and spent summer traveling in Kenya, India, and Jordan.
-She is extremely passionate about the importance of a liberal arts education and is excited to bring her own talents and experience to a world class institution like CSU.
+She holds a BA in Cultural Anthropology and Journalism from Wheaton College in Massachusetts, where she competed in track and field and cross country and spent summers traveling in Kenya, India, and Jordan.
+She strongly believes in the importance of a liberal arts education and love helping donors find areas they are most passionate about.